 Publications: Most of my publications can be accessed from my Google Scholar citation profile.

-Funding: Current and previous fnding sources include EPSRC, MRC, Gottlieb-Daimler and Karl-Benz foundation, German Academic Exchange Service, Alliance Donation.
+Funding: Current and previous funding sources include EPSRC, MRC, Gottlieb-Daimler and Karl-Benz foundation, German Academic Exchange Service, Alliance Donation and Innovate UK.

-I regularly contribute to teaching on two of the core modules of this MSc programme (Simulation & Risk Analysis and Data Analytics), as well as the supervision of
+I have a passion for teaching and regularly contribute to teaching on core modules of the MSc Business Analytics (e.g. Simulation & Risk Analysis and Data Analytics), as well as the supervision of

 Current and previous members of my group: